Frequently Asked Questions

 All records are encrypted and securely stored in Australia, in accordance with Australian Privacy Principles.
 Use of Heidi is consent-based, and you may opt out at any time without affecting your care.

 Yes.
 We offer a range of appointment times, including evenings and weekends, to fit around busy schedules.
-Please contact us to check availability.
+Please view our online booking system to check current availability.

 Psychologists: specialise in therapy and helping people develop strategies to improve mental health.
 They do not prescribe medication.